The wild natural hot springs in Tuscany

 Bagni San Filippo

-Surrounded by the dramatic landscape of the rolling hills of Val d’Orcia (UNESCO World Heritage site of Tuscany), Bagni San Filippo rises at the foot of Mount Amiata.
+Surrounded by the dramatic landscape of the rolling hills of Val d’Orcia, Bagni San Filippo rises at the foot of Mount Amiata.
 The village takes its name from the prior Filippo Benizi that disappeared and retreated here in the 13th century to escape the election as new Pope.

 The free springs are called “Fosso Bianco”.
-In the middle of the wood, descending a small path, you find many small pools with water at 40°C / 104°F rich in calcium, sulphur, sulphur bicarbonate and magnesium.
-The distinctive feature of this hot springs in Tuscany is the big limestone formation that, for its particular shape and white colour, was named white whale.
+In the middle of the wood, descending a small path, you find many small pools with water at 40°C / 104°F rich in calcium, sulfur, sulfur bicarbonate, and magnesium.
+The distinctive feature of this hot springs in Tuscany is the big limestone formation that, for its particular shape and white color, was named white whale.

 The House of Medici frequented these baths during their Grand Duchy of Tuscany, from Lorenzo the Magnificent in 1485 to the Grand Duke Ferdinando II who came here in 1635 to nurse his persistent headache.